suzaku01/mhf_displayer/README.md

 - Does not show resistance and status values for 3rd and 4th or more large monster(But are there quests where they exist?).
 - Cannot get True value of player attack correctly.
 - Probably it's buggy in musou quest (as I'm not good at it, it may takes long time to fix it)
-- While it shows small monster of HP, it's bugggy.
+- While it shows small monster of HP, it's buggy.

 ## Todo
 - Support for various types of display resolutions.